The New World (Torchwood)

-"The New World" is the first episode of Torchwood: Miracle Day, the fourth series of the British science fiction television series Torchwood.
+"The New World" is the first episode of Torchwood: Miracle Day, the fourth and final series of the British science fiction television series Torchwood.
 It was first broadcast in the United States on Starz on 8 July 2011, in Canada on Space on 9 July 2011, and in the United Kingdom on BBC One on 14 July 2011.
 It introduced Rex Matheson, Esther Drummond and Oswald Danes to the cast.

 Torchwood: Miracle Day follows the aftermath of a day where humanity has stopped being able to die.
 In the episode, the last of a disbanded team called Torchwood becomes active again after an email at the start of this "Miracle Day" is sent to intelligence agencies containing the word "Torchwood".

 Plot

 Synopsis

 In Kentucky, convicted child molester and murderer Oswald Danes (Bill Pullman) is due to be executed by means of lethal injection.
 However, the execution fails.
 At the start of "Miracle Day", a mysterious email is sent to members of the intelligence agencies in the U.S., bypassing the usual security protocols and containing only the word "Torchwood".
 CIA agent Rex Matheson (Mekhi Phifer) is badly injured in a car crash whilst receiving information on Torchwood from Esther Drummond (Alexa Havins), and is taken to a hospital in Washington, D.C., where he is treated by surgeon Vera Juarez (Arlene Tur).
 Vera informs Esther that Rex has survived, and also that not one single person has died in the past 24 hours at any U.S. hospital.
 This information leads to the discussion of the "miracle" on international news and social networking sites.

 Individuals can still become sick and injured, but continue to live regardless.
 As Esther investigates the remaining files on Torchwood in the CIA archives, Jack Harkness (John Barrowman) appears in the U.S. to deal with Esther, after erasing all online mentions of Torchwood.
 Jack saves her from an assassin, who later blows up a portion of the CIA archives in an attempted suicide bombing to prevent himself being interrogated by Jack.
 Jack gives Esther an amnesia pill while explaining the nature of Torchwood to her, and she subsequently forgets about her encounter with Jack, though her memories of Torchwood itself are triggered by a file brought to her by CIA agent Noah Vickers.
 The assassin, who "survived" his attempted suicide, is brought to the same hospital where Rex is recovering.
 Rex hacks into the security cameras in order to observe the "autopsy", which Jack has also infiltrated using the alias of his deceased friend Owen Harper.
 While the assassin is little more than a charred skeleton, he remains conscious during the procedure, even after the doctor removes his head at Jack's suggestion.